ONE MORE HONOR: Cranberry Senior Ayanna Ferringer Caps Standout Volleyball Career With All-State Selection

 “It was a tough decision — I really like basketball — but I think volleyball is more of my passion,” Ferringer said.
 “I have track season coming up, too, so I need to get in the weight room and prepare for that as well.”

-Ferringer’s goal now to to play in college.
+Ferringer’s goal now is to play in college.
 But it’s not her prime goal.

 That would be her education.
 She plans on becoming either a teacher or an occupational therapist.